 Go to speedtest.frontier.com and take your network for a test run!
-The speed test will measure the speed delivered to the specific device you are using for the test.
-We recommend running this speed test from a computer that is wired to the Frontier-supplied router.
-Using a wireless device will not give you an accurate measure of the speed as it will test the speed of your home Wi-Fi rather than the speed of the network connection.
+The speed test will measure the speed delivered to the specific device you’re using for the test.
+We recommend running this speed test from a computer that’s wired to the Frontier-supplied router.
+Using a wireless device won’t give you an accurate measure of the speed, as it’ll test the speed of your home Wi-Fi rather than the speed of the network connection.

-If you have Fiber Internet service, the speed of your service will likely exceed the capabilities of your mobile devices, even if they are the latest models.
-The older your mobile device, the more likely you’ll have older Wi-Fi technology that will result in slower Wi-Fi speed results.
+If you have Fiber Internet service, the speed of your service will likely exceed the capabilities of your mobile devices, even if they’re the latest models.
+The older your mobile device, the more likely you’ll have older Wi-Fi technology that’ll result in slower Wi-Fi speed results.
 However, the Fiber Internet service will still support multiple devices at the same time.

-If Frontier performed a Wi-Fi health check, the technician evaluated the Wi-Fi strength throughout your home to identify areas that need a Wi-Fi boost.
-The technician’s recommended solutions can improve your in home Wi-Fi coverage.
+During a Wi-Fi health check, the technician evaluates the Wi-Fi strength throughout your home to identify areas that need a Wi-Fi boost.
+The technician’s recommended solutions can improve your in-home Wi-Fi coverage.

 We’ve teamed up with eero to blanket your whole home with fast, secure Wi-Fi you can count on.
 We’ve tested and selected the eero device that will give you the best performance for your services, so you can stream, game and work with confidence.